BibliothecaDAO/master-scroll/docs/game/buildings.md

 **Farms & Fish Traps**

-To keep your happiness level in a positive, a Realm Lord must ensure that there is enough food for the population at any given time.
+To keep a positive happiness level, a Realm Lord must ensure that there is enough food for the population at any given time.
 The higher the population (Worker Huts) and military units on a Realm, the more food required to maintain happiness and therefore increase Resource output.

 There are two agricultural buildings in the Realmverse and they produce two different food: